NewYorkCityCouncil/council.nyc.gov/docs/DISTRICTS.md

 ## District Front Page

+The District Front Page displays the short bio (from District Options), followed by lists of the Committees and Caucuses on which the District's Member sits, followed by the page content.

-When setting up the District site, a page titled "District [#]" should be created for the front page.
-Its Featured Image will display next to the map in the District Header.
-In the District's Admin > Settings > Reading, the front page should be set to display that page.
+When setting up the District site, a page titled "District [number]" must be created for the front page.
+Then, in the District's Admin > Settings > Reading, the "Front page displays" settings should set this page as the "Front page."
 Optionally, another page ("News") can be created to be set as the "Posts page."

-The District Front Page template displays the short bio (from District Options), followed by lists of the Committees and Caucuses on which the District's Member sits, then the page content.
+The front page must include a Featured Image, which will display next to the map in the District Header.

 ## District Sidebar
 The District's sidebar is present on all of the District's pages and posts.
 The sidebar is composed of a menu area followed by a widget area.